 Well, you can't make this recipe with pure canned pumpkin as a replacement for pumpkin butter, for all the reasons pumpkin butter is special.
 It has much more flavor, and much less moisture.

 Pumpkin butter, on the other hand, is nothing more than pumpkin (either roasted at home or canned) cooked down with pumpkin pie spice, maple syrup and a bit of apple juice.
+If you'd rather make a soft and cakey cookie without needing the pumpkin butter, try our plain gluten free pumpkin cookies.

 What spices are in pumpkin pie spice blends?